Bosch Duran and Cal Baptist host Grand Canyon - WTOP News

 BOTTOM LINE: Cal Baptist faces Grand Canyon after Nhug Bosch Duran scored 20 points in Cal Baptist’s 69-66 victory against the Southern Utah Thunderbirds.

 The Antelopes are 14-0 in home games.
-Grand Canyon leads the WAC averaging 40.3 points in the paint.
-Trinity San Antonio leads the Antelopes scoring 14.0.
+Grand Canyon scores 77.9 points while outscoring opponents by 20.7 points per game.

-The Lancers are 5-3 against conference opponents.
-Cal Baptist is seventh in the WAC with 30.8 rebounds per game led by Grace Schmidt averaging 7.4.
+The Lancers are 5-3 in WAC play.
+Cal Baptist is 4-10 against opponents with a winning record.

-Grand Canyon averages 77.9 points, 5.6 more per game than the 72.3 Cal Baptist allows.
-Cal Baptist has shot at a 39.8% rate from the field this season, 0.8 percentage points above the 39.0% shooting opponents of Grand Canyon have averaged.
+Grand Canyon makes 49.3% of its shots from the field this season, which is 9.5 percentage points higher than Cal Baptist has allowed to its opponents (39.8%).
+Cal Baptist has shot at a 39.8% clip from the field this season, 0.8 percentage points above the 39.0% shooting opponents of Grand Canyon have averaged.

-The Antelopes and Lancers face off Saturday for the first time in WAC play this season.

-TOP PERFORMERS: Alyssa Durazo-Frescas averages 4.0 made 3-pointers per game for the Antelopes, scoring 15.0 points while shooting 44.9% from beyond the arc.
-Laura Erikstrup is averaging 15.2 points and seven rebounds over the last 10 games.
+TOP PERFORMERS: Alyssa Durazo-Frescas is shooting 44.9% from beyond the arc with 4.0 made 3-pointers per game for the Antelopes, while averaging 15 points.
+Laura Erikstrup is shooting 64.1% and averaging 16.5 points over the last 10 games.

-Schmidt is shooting 50.2% and averaging 14.2 points for the Lancers.
-Khloe Lemon is averaging 13.9 points over the last 10 games.
+Grace Schmidt is averaging 14.2 points and 7.4 rebounds for the Lancers.
+Bosch Duran is averaging 2.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Antelopes: 10-0, averaging 79.2 points, 29.0 rebounds, 16.8 assists, 14.1 steals and 3.2 blocks per game while shooting 50.5% from the field.
 Their opponents have averaged 55.8 points per game.